andadapt/resources/ks4/year11/cpu/PITCHME.md

 - How do more cores  improve performance?
 - What is faster, RAM or Cache?
 - Name two registers in the Von Neumann architecture
-- Name a part of the Von Neumann architecture that is not a register?
--